Solving Problems with Data#

 Data science also enables new technologies that may improve our lives.
 Autonomous drones are delivering blood and medical supplies to rural health clinics from Rwanda to North Carolina, and driver-aid features continue to make progress in reducing the over 30,000 traffic deaths and millions of injuries that occur in the US alone every year.
 And nearly every facet of business — from the way businesses source materials and manage inventory to the way product offerings respond to customer behavior — has been reshaped by data science.

-At the same time, it is also increasingly clear that today’s challenges will not be met by “throwing data science at the problem” or “just adding AI.”
-According to a 2020 MIT/BCG survey, only 11% of businesses that had piloted or employed Artificial Intelligence (AI) had reaped a sizeable return on their AI investments.
-Businesses and regulators are also coming to appreciate the potential of data science tools to reinforce racial and gender inequities.
+At the same time, businesses and regulators are also coming to appreciate the potential of data science tools to reinforce racial and gender inequities.
 Algorithms at Amazon have been found to discriminate against female job applicants.
 Medical algorithms have been found to prioritize White patients over Black patients for kidney transplants and preventative care.
 In the criminal justice system, algorithms have been found to incorrectly identify Black defendants than White defendants as being a “danger to society” when providing risk assessments to judges deciding on pre-trial release, bail and sentencing.
 And even Meta’s own research has shown its algorithms drive political polarization and division among users, and push users into extremist groups.[1]

 How, then, should a burgeoning data scientist approach this discipline, full of such promise and peril?
-And why have so many data science endeavors failed to deliver on their promise?
+Why have so many data science endeavors failed to deliver on their promise?
+And why do we need yet another data science book?

-From the summary of these three ideas, it should be immediately obvious that this book is different from many other data science books you may have read.
-Where most data science books are designed to teach specific data science techniques or methods, the aim of this book is to provide readers with a framework for thinking about their goals and how to achieve them using data science methods.
+This book is different from many other data science books you may have read.
+Where most data science books are designed to teach specific data science techniques or methods, the aim of this book is to provide you with a framework for thinking about your goals and how to achieve them using data science.
 It is, in a sense, about everything you need to know beyond the technicalities of model fitting.
-It is about what comes before and after you fit your model: it will help you decide what questions to answer, what data to collect, and what models to consider using before you actually fit your model, and it will help you learn to evaluate whether a result is likely to generalize, whether a model is safe to deploy, and how to communicate those facts to a stakeholder after model fitting.
+This is about everything that comes before and after you fit your model: it will help you work with stakeholders to clearly articulate the problem they want to address, formulate questions whose answers will help address your stakeholder’s problem, choose an appropriate tool based on the question you seek to answer, and, critically, evaluate and refine your model based on your stakeholders needs.

 The importance of these skills is often underestimated by data science students, and for understandable reasons.
 Data science curricula usually begin with coding, statistics, and model evaluation techniques.
 As a result, the hardest part of data science classes is often mastering the technical details of model implementation.
 Moreover, the limited time available to instructors and the need to support full classes of students means data science exercises almost always have to come with clear directions and problem scaffolding to ensure students meet their learning goals.